anjalinen/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths 15 (model.py lines 57-63)
+My model consists of a convolution neural network with filter sizes from 24 to 64 and depths 15 (model.py lines 65-76)

-The model includes RELU layers to introduce nonlinearity (code line 59), and the data is normalized in the model using a Keras lambda layer (code line 58).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 65).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 60).
+The weights were kept constant to reduce overfitting.
+Also different data augmentation techniques like flipping images and using left and right images helps with reducing overfitting.
 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 66).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 77).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road and adjusted the steering angle for the left at 0.4 and the right at -0.2
+I used a combination of center lane driving, recovering from the left and right sides of the road and adjusted the steering angle for the left at 0.2 and the right at -0.2

 For details about how I created the training data, see the next section.